The climate in climate economics: CDICE - re-calibrating the climate of DICE

 \subsection{Synthesis and lessons learned from the climate test cases}

-The results presented in the previous sections confirm, on the one hand, previously reported shortcomings of DICE-2016 in idealized tests: overly slow but overly strong warming upon an instantaneous increase in atmospheric CO2 concentration as well as a too small and too slow removal of CO2 from the atmosphere in response to an instantaneous CO2 emission.
-Results also suggest, on the other hand, that these idealized test cases give an overly pessimistic view.
-For more realistic test cases, with continuously changing emissions and non-CO2 forcings, the climate of DICE-2016 mostly falls within the range of associated CMIP5 simulations, although at least in part due to compensating errors.
-The results also demonstrate that better performance can be achieved by simple bug-fixing the temperature equations (DICE-2016-BF) plus subsequent re-calibration of the temperature and carbon cycle part in CDICE.
+The results presented in this section show that it is important to independently calibrate the two basic building blocks of any CE, that is, the carbon cycle and the temperature equations.
+In this paper, we provide two corresponding, highly idealized test cases that are based on published data from CMIP5.
+We advocate that the calibrated CE should, subsequently, be exposed to two additional tests: one to quantify the CE's transient climate response and the other to evaluate the CE's performance for realistic future scenarios, under strong forcing as well as under strong mitigation.
+Associated tests are described that rely only on publicly accessible data from CMIP5.
+We illustrated that DICE-2016, although failing both calibration tests, passes the two additional tests, possibly due to compensating errors.
+Additionally, we demonstrated that the functional form of the DICE family is fit for purpose: a re-calibrated version, CDICE, passes all four tests.

-The CMIP5 test cases highlight the existence of a target range of temperature evolutions rather than a single target climate.
+The CMIP5 test cases highlight the existence of a target range for both the carbon cycle and the temperature equations.
 Full-fledged ESMs do not agree on global mean temperature change, even if this change is only due to prescribed gradual changes in atmospheric CO2 concentration, as in the one percent per year CO2 increase test case.
-Variants of CDICE differing only in their use of extreme values of ECS from CMIP5 have been shown to bracket the range of CMIP5 models for all four RCPs examined.
+Variants of CDICE using calibrations for the temperature response that are extreme yet in line with CMIP5 have been shown to bracket the range of CMIP5 models for all four RCPs examined.
 We advocate exploiting this bracketing behavior in the context of economic studies as a measure of the uncertainty arising from the climate part.
+The same applies with regard to the carbon cycle.
+We caution, however, that combining extreme calibrations for both the carbon cycle and the temperature equations may result in an overly extreme climate of the CE.